Link Tracking

 Link tracking allows you to monitor which links your subscribers click in your emails.
 This feature provides detailed analytics including click counts, geographic data, and engagement patterns.

-When you enable click tracking on broadcasts or sequences, Broadcast rewrites all links to pass through a tracking system.
-When recipients click a link, Broadcast records the click with full context metadata before redirecting them to the destination URL.
+When you enable click tracking on broadcasts or sequences, Broadcast automatically rewrites all links in your email to pass through a tracking system.
+Here’s what happens:

 Link Tracking page showing click analytics overview

-2. View aggregate statistics for all tracked links across the channel
+The Link Tracking page displays aggregate statistics for all tracked links across the channel.

 Key Metrics

-• Total Links Clicked: Number of unique links that received at least one click
+• Total Links Clicked: Number of unique URLs that received at least one click

-• Total Clicks: Aggregate count of all link clicks
+• Total Clicks: Aggregate count of all link click events

 • Avg Clicks per Link: Average number of clicks per tracked link